raowaqasakram/elasticsearch-bulk-loader/README.md

       sudo docker build -t <image-tag-name> .
      ```

-That's it!
-You can now run the application to load your JSON data into Elasticsearch.

 ## About Me

 This is developed with ❤️ by **Rao Waqas Akram**.
 Visit my blog on [Hashnode](https://raowaqasakram.hashnode.dev/) and
 Connect with me on [LinkedIn](https://www.linkedin.com/in/raowaqasakram/).